neumino/neumino.github.io/movies.md

-### Black and Blue
+### Doctor Sleep
-*Released on 2019-10-25, vote average 5.3*
+*Released on 2019-11-08, vote average 6.9*

-Exposure follows a rookie Detroit African-American female cop who stumbles upon corrupt officers who are murdering a drug dealer, an incident captured by her body cam.
-They pursue her through the night in an attempt to destroy the footage, but to make matters worse, they&#39;ve tipped off a criminal gang that she&#39;s responsible for the dealer&#39;s death.
+A traumatized, alcoholic Dan Torrance meets Abra, a kid who also has the ability to &#34;shine.&#34; He tries to protect her from the True Knot, a cult whose goal is to feed off people like them in order to remain immortal.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/QCfSeVCr7ng?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/2msJTFvhkU4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>